Pinterest- In it to “Pin It”

 After hearing that Pinterest has passed YouTube, Reddit, Google+, LinkedIn, and MySpace combined in terms of total referral traffic, I had to see what all the buzz was about.
 After signing up only a few weeks ago, I can say I’m officially addicted to the latest trend!

 Pinterest allows you to pin and post content, allowing you to organize and share all the beautiful things you find on the web.
 People are using this tool to visually inspire and share interests.
-Uses go from decorating homes (this includes you, Gina), to finding and sharing new recipes, to sharing info from blogs.
+Uses go from decorating homes, to finding and sharing new recipes, to sharing info from blogs.
 Think of it as a virtual pinboard.

 At Pinterest I was able to search by category or use the search box, then browse the new pins being posted.
 I can share my boards with other users and their friends.
 I can also share the pins on Facebook.